NCEA Level 2 Tourism 201

 This course is designed to introduce students to important knowledge and skills required for working in the tourist industry, a very important sector of our economy for earning overseas exchange and for employing New Zealanders in a vast range of jobs.

 Students are supplied a workbook for each topic.
 There are six assessments, one for each standard.
 In addition to work done in the workbook, supplementary work is done, mainly based on short film but also including guest talks and other methods.
 This gives a wider context to the specific knowledge required to complete the course.
 Assessments are open book, they are based on the work done in each topics workbook.
 Therefore it is important to keep their work in these books completed during the course of study.

-In Term Three the last two Unit Standards (Describe and compare social and cultural impacts of tourism AND
+US 24726 - Describe and compare social and cultural impacts of tourism

 In Term Four the remaining weeks will be used for catch-ups and resubmissions.

 There may be one or two single day tourism trips during the year to Wellington.

 Internally Assessed Credits: 20 credits.